Fani Willis acknowledges a 'personal relationship' with prosecutor she hired in Trump's Georgia case

 ''I have no financial interest in the outcome of the 2020 election interference case or in the conviction of any defendant,'' he wrote.

 Fulton County Superior Court Judge Scott McAfee, who's presiding over the election case, has set a Feb.
 15 hearing on Roman's motion.
-Willis and Wade are among a dozen witnesses Merchant has subpoenaed to testify at that hearing.
+Willis and Wade are among a dozen witnesses Merchant has subpoenaed to testify at that hearing, and Friday's filing says the district attorney plans to ask McAfee to toss out those subpoenas.

 The Friday filing asks McAfee to dismiss the motions without a hearing, saying they ''have no merit.''

+Steve Sadow, Trump's lead attorney in the Georgia case, said Willis is asking the judge ''to turn a blind eye to her alleged personal and financial misconduct'' and says her only goal is to stop the Feb.
+15 hearing.
+Though she admitted to the relationship, Sadow said, ''she fails to provide full transparency and necessary financial details.''

+Merchant filed an initial response to the prosecution filing Friday.
+She argued that a hearing is needed because Roman has the right to cross-examine and test the prosecution's claims.
+She listed questions she would ask Wade that suggest she believes his relationship with Willis began earlier than he asserted and that the pair had lived together at certain times.

 Willis' team's filing argues that Willis has no financial or personal conflict of interest that justifies removing her or her office from the case.
-It also calls the attacks on Wade's qualifications ''factually inaccurate, unsupported, and malicious.''
-The filing calls the allegations raised ''salacious'' and says they ''garnered the media attention they were designed to obtain."
+The filing calls the allegations ''salacious'' and says they ''garnered the media attention they were designed to obtain."

+Anthony Michael Kreis, a Georgia State University law professor who's been following the case, said this was ''as strong a response as she could have made," noting that the filing acknowledged the relationship, explained the timing and addressed the financial issues.

+''I'm just left with the question of why did they not respond sooner,'' he said. ''As a legal matter, I think it's done.
+As a political matter, it still seems a little messy.''

 Roman's motion questions Wade's qualifications to be involved in a complex prosecution under Georgia's anti-racketeering law.